-Can Our Spousal Support be Modified in the Future?
+Can I Modify Spousal Support in the Future?

 In Oregon, either spouse (or attorney representing them) can file a motion asking the court to modify or end spousal support at any time in the future.
 However, Oregon courts will only grant this modification if there has been a substantial change in the financial circumstances of either or both spouses.

 In general, an unexpected income drop (and decreased ability to pay support at the same level) for the person paying support will more likely be considered a substantial change in financial circumstance than will be an unexpected rise in the income of the person receiving support may also be considered a substantial change.
 Yet, the longer-term financial independence is the underlying goal of most spousal support orders.
 Spousal support orders defined as “compensatory” are even harder to modify, requiring a more severe decrease in the paying spouse’s ability to be considered by the court.